Transactions

 Sign Transaction

-A transaction needs to be signed using the sender's private key before sending it.
+A transaction needs to be signed using the sender's private key before sending.

 Transaction signature generating process